Windows Drivers: A Comprehensive Windrivers Guide

 Driver Backup And Restore

-How to Make a Backup of Drivers Using Command Prompt in Windows 10
+Backup Drivers Using Command Prompt in Windows 10

 To take the backup of drivers using the Command Prompt in Windows 10, you need to have administrative privileges.
 Then follow these steps: Click on the Start button and search for “cmd”.
 Right-click on the Command Prompt and select Run as administrator.
 In the Command Prompt, type the following command: DISM /online /export-driver /destination:D:\mydrivers\ The command will export all the drivers from your Windows installation to the specified destination folder.
 Once the process is completed, you can find all your exported driver files in the destination folder.
 You can now use these files to restore your drivers in case of a system crash or reinstallation.